Piano Recital: Hando Nahkur

 Busoni’s transcription of this Chorale-Prelude (also from 1898) is listed as BV B 27/3.
 Bach’s Chorale-Prelude “Nun komm’ der Heiden Heiland” (Now comes the Gentiles’ Savior), BWV 659 belongs to a series of 18 Chorale-Preludes that Bach wrote during the last 10 years of his life.
 However, the material stems from works that Bach wrote during his time in Weimar, 1713 – 1717.
 Actually, the words and the melody of the chorale are by Martin Luther (1483 – 1546) — and Luther’s text is based on a hymn “Veni redemptor gentium” by Ambrose (Aurelius Ambrosius, Sant’Ambrogio, Saint Ambrose, ca. 340 – 397).

 Performance Notes, I:

-When Hando Nahkur started playing, my first reaction was—surprise, puzzlement and irritation: this wasn’t John Adams’ “China Gates”, and definitely not minimal music, but Hando Nahkur’s arrangement of some popular song.
+When Hando Nahkur started playing, my first reaction was—surprise, puzzlement and irritation.
+This wasn’t John Adams’ “China Gates”, and definitely not minimal music, but Hando Nahkur’s arrangement of some popular song.
 In the aftermath, for his two encores (see below), he explained that he likes arranging pieces.
-Now—this is not “my” style of music; it may be—and certainly was—well-written, and the playing was flawless, but for me this sounded like “bar music”, or music for an elevated salon-style music; it might just as well have been (well-)improvised.
-I don’t really mean to criticize this music, but it definitely was not what I expected: such an extreme contrast between Adams’ (in a way) highly artificial Minimal Art and—popular, overly harmonious, comparatively trivial (in terms of “artificiality”) music…as mentioned, I was irritated, to say the least.
+Now—this is not “my” style of music.
+It may be—and certainly was—well-written, and the playing was flawless.
+However, for me this sounded like “bar music”, or music for an elevated salon-style music; it might just as well have been (well-)improvised.
+I don’t really mean to criticize this music, but it definitely was not what I expected.
+Such an extreme contrast between Adams’ (in a way) highly artificial Minimal Art and—popular, overly harmonious, comparatively trivial (in terms of “artificiality”) music…as mentioned, I was irritated, to say the least.

 Adams — China gates